ANALYSIS | Why Ottawa's LRT inquiry holds lessons for Metrolinx and the GTA | CBC News

 The consortia will maintain all those light rail systems for 30 years after they open, sometimes subcontracting that work as RTG did in Ottawa.

-In his report, Hourigan spent ample time exploring how public infrastructure can be built and suggested governments avoid a "tunnel vision" for P3s.
+In his report, Hourigan spent ample time exploring how public infrastructure can be built and suggested governments avoid a "tunnel vision" for these partnerships.

-Ontario's infrastructure minister Kinga Surma, however, defended the use of P3s last week, and her office did so again when responding to this story.
+Ontario's infrastructure minister Kinga Surma, however, defended the use of this funding strategy (also known as a P3) last week, and her office did so again when responding to this story.

 "Ontario is recognized around the world for the success of its P3 program," wrote Andrea Chiappetta, Surma's press secretary.
 "We know that the P3 model has worked and will continue to be critical in transferring risk and protecting taxpayer dollars."